canjs/canjs/guides/more-on-components.md

 thin.
 This helps maintain readability and maintainability.
 To accomplish this, you extract your scope from the can.Component into a can.Map.

-Open up *restaurant_list.js*, and add the following code to the top of the file:
+Open up `restaurant_list`, and add the following code to the top of the file:

 ```